charlesleejy/system-design/data/data-quality.md

     - Example: Product categories

-## data profiling for data quality checks
+## Data profiling for data quality checks

 Data profiling is an essential step in assessing data quality, as it involves a thorough examination of the existing data in a database, data warehouse, or dataset.
 Here's an example of how data profiling can be applied to conduct data quality checks: